 Stunning Maserati in great mechanical and cosmetic condition.
-The car has a very decidable red over the black interior color combination.
-One of only 1,830 ever made between 1975 and 1983.
+The car has a very decidable red over the black interior color combination—one of only 1,830 ever made between 1975 and 1983.

 The car is coming out of long-term Danish ownership since 1983 (36 years with the previous owner).
 The previous owner acquired the vehicle in Sweden and spend approximately 34000 Euro restoring the car, including rust repair, new paint, and suspension.
-The car has not been driven much since the restoration commissioned shortly after the previous owner's purchase.
+The vehicle has not been driven much since the restoration commissioned shortly after the previous owner's purchase.
 The car has a Danish title.

 Thoroughly an amazing Italian sports car that can be enjoyed every day.

 Transmission: 5-speed manual